 Requests graph @hourlyReq is computed with a timezone set to GMT, which gives us activity increase at nighttime.
 When changing timezone to PST (that’s where Las Vegas happens to be) we observe activity starting to increase at 6-7 am and at 7 pm it has come down to nightly level.
 There is also a distinct “saddle” in around lunchtime too.
 It looks like normal human behavior to me.

 What does BlueCoat content filtering say?
 If it was a computer and information technology related event we should see Computers/Internet in top5:

 1 2 3 4

-Sure enough we do.
-As well as Business, Economy, News and Email in prominent positions.
+Sure enough, we do.
+As well as Business, Economy, News, and Email in prominent positions.
 Oh and porn is there too, at 13’th place.
-In my opinion porn is good indicator of human behaviour - I have never seen a bot or trojan showing any interest in it.
-Let’s have a look, what is the favourite time for enjoying this sort of entertainment:
+In my opinion, porn is a good indicator of human behavior - I have never seen a bot or trojan showing any interest in it.
+Let’s have a look, what is the favorite time for enjoying this sort of entertainment:

 1 2 3 4 5 6 7 8

-Apparently no porn watching at testing period (seems Honeynet guys were truly committed to their work in setting up lab environment).
-Porn traffic appears only at “live” period and at PST daytime.
-Attendees bored of conference?
+Apparently, no porn watching at the testing period (seems Honeynet guys were truly committed to their work in setting up lab environment).
+Porn traffic appears only at the “live” period and at PST daytime.
+Are attendees bored with the conference?
 Let’s see related traffic from class A networks:

 1 2 3 4 5 6 7

-Yeah, 99% are from conference.
-Still, we’re only humans and this confirms hypothesis of real live traffic.
+Yeah, 99% are from the conference.
+Still, we’re only humans and this confirms the hypothesis of real live traffic.